Moroyama, Saitama: History

 The area around Moroyama has been inhabited since at least the Jōmon period, and numerous archaeological sites are within the town limits.
 The area of the town is within the borders of ancient Musashi Province.
 Moro village was created within Iruma District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
 Moro merged with neighboring Yamane village to form the town of Moroyama on April 1, 1939.
 Also in 1939, the author Saneatsu Mushanokoji founded Atarashiki-mura, an agricultural commune, which he intended for form the nucleus of a utopian settlement.
 Moroyama annexed neighboring Kawakado village on April 1, 1955.
 Road paving and housing developments in the early 1960s brought urbanization, population growth and change to areas previously devoted to mulberry fields.
 This new urban environment led to changes in the industrial structure including decreases in the agricultural population and an increase in the manufacturing and service industries.

 Government

 Moroyama has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Moroyama, together with the towns of Hatoyama and Ogose, contributes one member to the Saitama Prefectural Assembly.
 In terms of national politics, the town is part of Saitama 9th district of the lower house of the Diet of Japan.

 Economy

-Moroyama remains largely an agricultural town, although it has increasing become a bedroom community.
+Moroyama remains largely an agricultural town, although it has increasingly become a bedroom community.